mantl/mantl/docs/security/security.rst

 Provisioning
 ~~~~~~~~~~~~

-This area deals with setting up a secure cloud environment, basic server
+Provisioning security involves setting up a secure cloud environment,
-security, and securing secrets on the provisioning systems.
+basic server security, and securing secrets on the provisioning systems.
 `Ansible <http://ansible.com>`__ is the primary provisioning tool with a
 migration of cloud provisioning to `Terraform <http://terraform.io>`__
 starting in 0.3.